Toward a Theory of Phase Transitions in Quantum Control Landscapes: Introduction

 \section{Introduction}

 Ever since quantum systems have become an object of investigation, the question of how to manipulate them optimally has been central to both verifying and understanding the theory behind quantum mechanics, as well as to developing new experimental techniques.
-Nowadays, control theory has become an indispensable tool in emerging quantum technologies \cite{dalessandro2021introduction,rabitz2004quantum,boscain2021introduction}: efficient quantum state manipulation is an essential prerequisite for the experimental realization of simulations on modern intermediate-noise-scale quantum devices \cite{koch2022quantum,glaser2015training,acin2017roadmap}, for the improvements of performance in quantum measurement devices \cite{ungar2024,li2024,wang2022,rembold2020,degen2017} or quantum information processing \cite{gough2013quantum,gertler2021protecting,zhou2020optimal,khodjasteh2009dynamical,ahn2002continuous}.
-In general, quantum control theory aims to find protocols that optimize the values of physical quantities of interest: e.g., in a state or gate preparation problem one is typically interested in minimizing the infidelity or the expectation values of a certain physical observable such as the energy or the total magnetization~\cite{altafini2012modeling,brif2010control}.
+Nowadays, control theory has become an indispensable tool in emerging quantum technologies \cite{dalessandro2021introduction,rabitz2004quantum,boscain2021introduction,ansel2024}: efficient quantum state manipulation is an essential prerequisite for the experimental realization of simulations on modern intermediate-noise-scale quantum devices \cite{koch2022quantum,glaser2015training,acin2017roadmap}, for the improvement of performance in quantum measurement devices \cite{ungar2024,li2024,wang2022,rembold2020,degen2017} or quantum information processing \cite{gough2013quantum,gertler2021protecting,zhou2020optimal,khodjasteh2009dynamical,ahn2002continuous}.
+Quantum control theory aims to find protocols that optimize the values of physical quantities of interest: e.g., in state preparation or gate synthesis problems, one is typically interested in minimizing infidelity or expectation values of a certain physical observable such as the energy or the total magnetization~\cite{altafini2012modeling,brif2010control}.

+In quantum control problems, one distinguishes between two types of physical degrees of freedom: the \emph{controlled system} and the \emph{control variables} (see Fig.~\ref{fig:qcp}).
+The controlled system is the quantum system whose state we aim to control.
+The control variables correspond to the driving field applied to the controlled system.
+Time-dependent control protocols have an extensive number of degrees of freedom -- one for each time step when time is discretized, or a single continuous control \textit{field} (in the sense of field theory) composed of infinitely many degrees of freedom.
+Consequently, the problem of finding optimal control protocols poses the formidable challenge of searching through high- or infinite-dimensional spaces.